 The Jonathan Edwards Library (see Main Campus Map on page 7) aims to be your home-away-from-home during your time at BCC.
 There are comfortable seating areas to meet with classmates between classes as well as quiet areas for digging into your studies undisturbed.
 There are four technology-rich collaboration tables to share a laptop, tablet or smartphone display with a study group on large flat-screen TVs.
-The library has strong Wi-Fi, free printing, and coffee and food are allowed.
-When classes are in session, we are open from 8:00 AM to 7:00 PM Monday through Thursday, and 8:00 AM to 4:00 PM on Fridays.
+The library has strong Wi-Fi and free printing, and coffee and food are welcomed.
+When classes are in session, we are open from 8:00 a.m. to 7:00 p.m.
+Monday through Thursday, and 8:00 a.m. to 4:00 p.m. on Fridays.

-Resources include over 55,000 printed books and more than 110,000 e-books in collections from Ebrary, Credo and others.
-Many other databases, including Academic OneFile, LexisNexis and Academic Search Premier, contain millions of periodical articles, citations and other relevant material.
+Resources include over 55,000 printed books and more than 150,000 e-books in collections from Ebrary, Credo and others.
+Many other databases, including Academic Search Premier, Elsevier's ScienceDirect, and LexisNexis, contain millions of periodical articles, citations and other relevant material.
 Streaming video is provided through Films on Demand and Medcom databases.
 BCC participates in various resource-sharing systems, connecting students to the vast collections of hundreds of libraries across Massachusetts and beyond.

-The library staff are the most valuable resources available to you, offering professional reference assistance, library instruction, information literacy sessions for groups and individuals and interlibrary loan services.
+The library staff are the most valuable resources available to you, offering professional reference assistance, library instruction, information literacy sessions for groups and individuals, and interlibrary loan services.
 All English 101 classes are given an introduction to the library and new students tour the facility during orientation.